-Cape Rosier Ramble Professional Review and Guide
+Cape Rosier Ramble Professional Guide

 "Take your time, stop for all the sights, immerse yourself in an atmosphere that seems far removed from the present.
 Or just pedal hard and enjoy a great exercise loop.
 Cyclists with mountain bikes should consult the DeLorme atlas and take advantage of dirt roads on the peninsula, especially in the Holbrook Island Sanctuary.
 Cape Rosier is the sort of coastal area that you almost don’t want to mention.
 It’s kind of a dreamy place: beautiful and unspoiled, and you just hope it doesn’t fall into the hands of developers.